wwivbbs/docs/docs/windows_installation.md

 You must copy  ```sbbsexec.dll``` to ```\%WINDIR%\system32```.

 ### Initial Configuration
-From a command prompt run INIT.EXE
+From a command prompt run wwivconfig.exe
 You will see this:

-    WWIV v5.2.0 (Build ####) Initialization/Configuration Program.
+    WWIV v5.3.0 (Build ####) Configuration Program.
-    Copyright (c) 1998-2016, WWIV Software Services
+    Copyright (c) 1998-2018, WWIV Software Services
     CONFIG.DAT NOT FOUND.
     Perform initial installation?

-Type Y & INIT will install all the files need & create all the directories.
+Type Y & wwivconfig will install all the files need & create all the directories.
 You will then be prompted for the SysOp password.
 The default password is SYSOP.

-You will then see the main INIT screen.
+You will then see the main wwivconfig screen.

     ┌────────────────────────────────── Main Menu ┐
     │ G. General System Configuration             │